-- Control a PTZ camera with the built-in radar autotracking service on page 28.
-The built-in option is suitable when you have a PTZ camera and radar mounted very close together. - Control a PTZ camera with AXIS Radar Autotracking for PTZ on page 29.
-The Windows application is suitable when you want to use multiple PTZ cameras and radars for tracking objects.
+- .
+The built-in option is suitable when you have a PTZ camera and radar mounted very close together. - The Windows application is suitable when you want to use multiple PTZ cameras and radars for tracking objects.

 Use an NTP server to synchronize the time on the cameras, radars and the Windows computer.
 If the clocks are out of sync, you may experience delays in the tracking, or ghost tracking.